rydmike/flex_color_scheme/README.md

 ### Used HomePage in the Examples

 The content of the `HomePage` in all these examples is not relevant for using `FlexColorScheme` based application theming.
 The critical parts are in the example `MaterialApp` theme definitions.
-The `HomePage` mostly contains UI to visually show what the resulting themes look like, when used in an application with common Flutter widgets.
+The `HomePage` just contains UI to visually show what the resulting themes look like, when used in an application with often used Flutter Widgets.
 In example 5 we can also make interactive changes to many `FlexColorScheme` API values to see and learn how they work in practice.

 In all the examples we pass in the `FlexSchemeData` object we used for the active theme to the application's `HomePage`.
 This is not needed in order to use `FlexColorScheme` based themes.
-It is done to be able to show the active theme name and its description in the examples.
+It is done to be able to show the active color scheme's name and description in the examples.
 At the same time it provides the right color data for the 3-way theme mode switch `FlexThemeModeSwitch`.
-THe switch uses the light and dark scheme colors in its theme toggle widget for the theme mode option buttons, that show the 4 main colors in the active light and dark scheme.
+The switch uses the light and dark scheme colors in its theme mode option buttons.
+This way the theme mode option buttons always show the 4 main colors in the active light and dark color scheme.

 ### Optional FlexThemeModeSwitch

-One special feature on the `HomePage` of all the examples is the `FlexThemeModeSwitch`.
+One unique feature on the `HomePage` of all the examples is the `FlexThemeModeSwitch`.
 It is the UI Widget used for the 3-way theme mode switch used in all the examples to change the active theme mode.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/theme_mode_switch.png?raw=true" alt="theme mode switch" width="350"/>

 Using the switch is very simple, give it the currently selected and active theme mode, the current `FlexSchemeData` scheme, so it can color its buttons correctly, and use the `onThemeModeChanged` callback for changes to its mode.
-Then change the `themeMode`property in the `MaterialApp` accordingly, to actually change the used theme mode.
+Then change the `themeMode` property in the `MaterialApp` accordingly, to actually change the used theme mode.

 ```dart
 FlexThemeModeSwitch(